Best RV Sewer Hoses for 2018

 If you have arthritis in your hands or simply don't have very strong hands, OR you want to guarantee a secure fit, consider getting the Lippert Waster Master.
 It's the only RV sewer hose system with a non-bayonet fitting.

 Read the full Lippert Waste Master Sewer Management System Review to learn more about this revolutionary RV sewer hose.

 How To Dump Your RV Tanks With A Traditional Hose

 This is a very easy-to-follow video showing you how to dump your RVs tanks by Gone With The Wynns.
 Below the video you can download our step-by-step guide to dump your RVs gray and black water tanks.

 Hard Lessons Learned (?)
 While Dumping With An RV Waste Hose

 Since then, TWICE, my RhinoFLEX has 'unscrewed' on me at the ends, and to me, that's the ONE JOB that a sewer hose should perform successfully: DON'T LEAK or COME UNDONE.
-Therefore, to be safe, soon I am going to get a different hose.
+Therefore, to be safe, I am soon going to be getting a different hose.

 It's going to be the Lippert Waste Master.
-This system has NO way of 'coming apart', and I love the way it attaches to your RV, so easy and foolproof.
-I have problems at times screwing the hose on or off the RV outlet with the RhinoFlex I have at the moment.
-It can be VERY difficult to twist.
+This system has NO way of 'coming apart', and I love the way it attaches to your RV.
+So easy and foolproof!
+I have problems at times screwing the hose on or off the RV outlet with the RhinoFLEX I have at the moment.
+It can be VERY difficult to twist on/off.